 When are the Year 6 SATs tests?

 The Year 6 SATs tests take place in May from Monday to Thursday.
 There are no tests on the Friday.
 All schools in the UK will sit the tests on the same day, they usually take place in the morning.

 What are the Year 6 SATs maths tests like?

 Each paper usually takes place in a classroom or familiar room within the school.
 Papers are sent away to be externally marked and there are stringent procedures in place to make sure that the tests are administered fairly.
 Some children may qualify for additional support and sit separately but there are strict guidelines in place to specify who “qualifies” for that additional support.
 Children may ask for things to be read to them from a paper but will not be allowed to ask questions such as “What does multiple mean?”
 The maths assessments are split into three papers as shown in the diagram.
 See above for the dates for each paper.
 You can read more about the arithmetic paper here and the reasoning papers here.
-You can also join my Pass the Year 6 SATs Facebook Group where you can engage with other Year 6 parents to get tips and info and ask me any questions directly.
+You can also join my Year 6 SATs Facebook Group where you can engage with other Year 6 parents to get tips and info and ask me any questions directly.

 How are the Year 6 SATs scored ?

 Tests are sent away to be externally marked and then are returned with a raw score, a scaled score (unless the raw score was too low) and then either a ‘NS’ (not achieved) or ‘AS’ (achieved).